Property Tax vs Homeowners Insurance: Two Different Bills Explained

 How do they compare in terms of property tax vs homeowners insurance: two different bills explained?

 Property taxes and homeowners insurance are both part of your monthly mortgage payment but serve completely different purposes.
-Property taxes fund local government services (schools, roads, fire departments).
+Property taxes fund local government services like schools, roads, and fire departments.
 Homeowners insurance protects you against damage and liability.
+Both are collected through your escrow account if you have a mortgage.

 How They Are Collected?